-Section 822A of the Corporations Act establishes a framework to prescribe the matters that must be dealt with by rules and those which may be considered under the procedures.
+Section 822A of the Corporations Act establishes a framework to prescribe the matters that must be dealt with in the Regulations and those that may be considered under the Procedures.
 Rule changes are subject to a disallowance process.

-Austraclear's Regulations and Procedures are supplemented with explanatory material, published on ASX's public website and ASX's restricted participant website, to facilitate understanding by participants and prospective participants of the risks they face through participation in the system.
+Austraclear's Regulations and Procedures are supplemented with explanatory material, published on the ASX public website and the ASX restricted participant website, to support participants' (and prospective participants') understanding of the risks they face through participation in the system.
 Publicly available material includes high-level descriptions of Austraclear's operations and settlement process, the Austraclear system (including test system), business continuity arrangements, classes of Austraclear participant, technical documentation, and fees and charges.

 There is a clear process for changing Austraclear's Regulations and Procedures.
-Proposed rule changes may be submitted informally to ASIC, which in consultation with the Bank will advise ASX of any regulatory concerns.
-Formal submission of the proposed changes to ASIC triggers a 28-day 'disallowance' period (referred to above), during which the Minister may choose to disallow the rule changes.
+Proposed rule changes may be submitted informally to ASIC.
+In consultation with the Bank, ASIC will consider the changes and advise ASX of any regulatory concerns.
+Once such concerns are satisfactorily addressed, ASIC will invite formal submission of the proposed changes, which triggers a 28-day 'disallowance' period (referred to above), during which the Minister may choose to disallow the changes.
 The Minister considers a number of factors, including whether the proposed changes are consistent with the public interest.
 To assist the Minister in this process, ASIC provides detailed advice to the Minister, incorporating the views of the Bank as appropriate.
+If changes to the Regulations are not disallowed by the Minister, they are notified to participants via the ASX website.

-1.4 A securities settlement facility should be able to articulate the legal basis for its activities to the Reserve Bank and other relevant authorities, participants and, where relevant, participants' customers, in a clear and understandable way.
+A securities settlement facility should be able to articulate the legal basis for its activities to 1.4 the Reserve Bank and other relevant authorities, participants and, where relevant, participants' customers, in a clear and understandable way.

-The legal basis for the activities of Austraclear and the facility's protection as an approved RTGS system under the PSNA - see also SSF Standard 1.5 - are described on the ASX public website in its Disclosure Framework document, which sets out in detail how each CS facility meets the requirements of the Principles (see SSF Standard 18.2).1
+The legal basis for the activities of Austraclear and the facility's protection as an approved RTGS system under the PSNA - see also SSF Standard 1.5 - are described on the ASX public website in its Disclosure Framework document, which sets out in detail how each CS facility meets the requirements of each Principle within the Principles for Financial Market Infrastructures developed by the Committee on Payment and Settlement Systems (CPSS) and the International Organization of Securities Commissions (IOSCO) (see SSF Standard 18.2).

-ASX Limited on behalf of each licensed entity within the ASX Group, including all CS facilities, submits an Annual Group Licence Report to ASIC and the Bank.
-This report sets out the legal basis for the CS facilities' activities under its licence obligations, and is used by ASIC in the preparation of ASIC's Market Assessment Report for the ASX Group.
+On behalf of each licensed entity within the ASX Group, including all CS facilities, ASX Limited submits an Annual Group Licence Report to ASIC and the Bank.
+This report sets out the legal basis for the CS facilities' activities under their licence obligations, and is used by ASIC in the preparation of ASIC's Market Assessment Report for the ASX Group.

-For significant new services, Austraclear may seek independent legal opinions in respect of relevant aspects, or any implications that their introduction may have for the legal basis of existing functionality.
-These opinions may, in some circumstances, be shared with participants or other stakeholders for their information, particularly to demonstrate the legal efficacy of new Regulations.
+Austraclear may seek independent legal opinions on relevant legal matters relating to significant new services, including any implications that their introduction may have for the legal basis of existing functionality.
+These opinions may, in some circumstances, be shared with participants or other stakeholders for their information, particularly to demonstrate that new Regulations will have the intended legal effect.
+For example, in assessing the legal basis of its foreign currency settlement service ASX sought external legal advice regarding the extension of finality protections under Part 2 of the PSNA to transactions settled under the new service.